DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

     - **DO NOT ENTER A PASSPHRASE on `ssh-keygen`!
 LEAVE IT BLANK.**
     - Replace `<USER-NAME>` with your actual username

+- Add the ssh azure vpn key to your localhost ssh config file:

+        # create (if not created) ssh config file
+        touch ~/.ssh/config

+        # open the ssh config file
+        gedit ~/.ssh/config

+        # Add the following to the top of the config file:
+        IdentityFile ~/.ssh/azure_vpn

+        # exit the ssh config file

 **About Connection Keys**

 You will have a total of three types of connection keys: